 Without further ado, here’s their story…

 Hi Jeff, to start why don’t you share a little about yourself and Boys and Girls Club.
-What do you do, and what’s it like to work at there?
+What do you do, and what’s it like to work there?

-I’m the Executive Director of The Boys & Girls Club of Hood County here in north Texas.
-At the Boys & Girls Club we provide after school programs for school age youth.
+I’m the Executive Director of The Boys & Girls Club of Hood County here in North Texas.
+At the Boys & Girls Club, we provide after-school programs for school-age youth.
 We hope to inspire, enable, and help them create their Great Futures!

-I have been working with Boys & Girls Clubs since 1993, so I guess you can say I love doing what I do.
+I have been working with the Boys & Girls Clubs since 1993, so I guess you can say I love doing what I do.
 It is a great place to work….I mean, I get to work with donors, play table tennis with teens, work side by side with members of my board of directors, and now and then I even get to be a judge in a costume contest or a talent show.
 It is a good life!

 Tell us your HeyTaco! story, how did it begin?